jonnonz1/nz-statute-book/acts/public/2006/plumbers-gasfitters-and-drainlayers-act-2006.md

   (b) the full name of the investigator; and
   (c) a statement of the powers conferred by that provision.
 (2) A person who does not have a warrant supplied under this section must not represent himself or herself to be the holder of a warrant supplied under this section.
-(3) Every person commits an offence and is liable on summary conviction to a fine not exceeding $10,000 who— (a) fails to comply with subsection (2); or
+(3) Every person commits an offence and is liable on conviction to a fine not exceeding $10,000 who— (a) fails to comply with subsection (2); or
   (b) impersonates or falsely pretends to be a person named in a warrant supplied under this section.